 In the presence of quasi-stationary backgrounds a single background frame is not enough to accurately detect foreground regions.
 Pless et al. [21] evaluated different models for dynamic backgrounds.
-Depending on the complexity of the problem the background models employ expected pixel features (i.e. colors) [3-5,23], consistent motion [20,33], or fusion of color/contrast and motion [1].
-They also may employ pixel-wise information [32] or regional models of features [31,7,15].
+Depending on the complexity of the problem the background models employ expected pixel features (i.e. colors) [3], [4], [5], [23], consistent motion [20], [33], or fusion of color/contrast and motion [1].
+They also may employ pixel-wise information [32] or regional models of features [31], [7] and [15].
 To improve robustness to noise, spatial [19] or spatio-temporal [14] features may be used.

 In [32] a single 3-D Gaussian model for each pixel is built and the mean and covariance of the model are learned in each frame.
 This system models the noise and uses a background subtraction technique to detect those pixels whose probabilities are smaller than a heuristically selected threshold.
+However, the system failed to label a pixel as foreground or background when it has more than one modality due to fluctuations in its values, such as in a fluctuating monitor.